-In accordance with the foregoing provisions of section 1861(v)(1)(A), as amended, and section 1888, the regulations at 42 CFR 413.30 specify the process by which CMS would establish limits on providers' routine costs and allow for various adjustments.17 Further,

-The Administrator notes that CMS has published schedules of limits in the Federal Register, which outline the methodology and data used to determine the costs on which the RCLs are based.
-See also section 2530.4 of the PRM.
-The methodology for determining the RCLs, pursuant to DEFRA, for hospital-based SNFs was first described in an April 1, 1986 notice of the schedule of limits.
-51 Fed.
-Reg.
-11234, 11237, 11253.
-See in accordance with section 1888(c) of the Act, section 413.30(f) provides for exceptions to the cost limits to the extent that costs are reasonable, attributable to the circumstances specified, separately identified by the provider, and verified by the intermediary.
-Pertinent to this case, section 413.30(f)(1) specifically provides for an exception for atypical services:
+In accordance with the foregoing provisions of § 1861(v)(1)(A), as amended, and § 1888, the regulations at 42 C.F.R. § 413.30 specify the process by which CMS would establish limits on providers' routine costs and allow for various adjustments.
+Further, in accordance with § 1888(c) of the Act, 42 CFR § 413.30(f) provides for exceptions to the cost limits to the extent that costs are reasonable, attributable to the circumstances specified, separately identified by the provider, and verified by the intermediary.
+Pertinent to this case, § 413.30(f)(1) specifically provides for an exception for atypical services: